alexandair/azure-content/articles/virtual-machines/virtual-machines-windows-extensions-dsc-overview.md

 **Configuration Data PSD1 File**: This is an optional field.
 If your configuration requires a configuration data file in .psd1, use this field to select it and upload it to your user blob storage, where it is secured by a SAS token.

 **Module-Qualified Name of Configuration**: .ps1 files can have multiple configuration functions.
 Enter the name of the configuration .ps1 script followed by a '\' and the name of the configuration function.
 For example, if your .ps1 script has the name "configuration.ps1", and the configuration is "IisInstall", you would enter: `configuration.ps1\IisInstall`

 **Configuration Arguments**: If the configuration function takes arguments, enter them in here in the format `argumentName1=value1,argumentName2=value2`.
 Note this is a different format than how configuration arguments are accepted through PowerShell cmdlets or Resource Manager templates.

 ## Getting started ##

-The Azure DSC extension takes in DSC configuration documents and enacts them on Azure VMs.
+The Azure DSC Extension takes in DSC configuration documents and enacts them on Azure VMs.
 A simple example of a configuration follows.
 Save it locally as "IisInstall.ps1":

 ```powershell
 configuration IISInstall